hungptit/sbutils/README.md

 ## mlocate ##

 We can use **mlocate** to locate files in given folders.
-The command will be significantly faster than the **locate** if users can provide more specific constraints.
+The command will be significantly faster than **locate** command if users can provide more specific constraints.
 This sample command below will find all files in matlab/test folder that have tAutoFix stem.

         % mlocate matlab/test/ -s tAutoFix
         Search results: